elliemarfleet/helsinkiBSS/README.md

 *Bikes data*

 To reproduce this project (or run the code for a different time period), download data regarding Helsinki's Bike Share System from [Helsinki's Open Data Interface](https://www.hsl.fi/en/hsl/open-data#journeys-made-by-city-bikes).
 For this project, data for the Month of April 2021 was used spanning to 12th May, i.e. "dev.hsl.fi/citybikes/od-trips-2021/2021-04.csv".
-To use a different month, simply change the data required, alternatively larger datasets to assess longer temporal trends can be downloaded via the same interface by stating the year required, i.e. "dev.hsl.fi/citybikes/od-trips-2021/2021-04.csv".
+To use a different month, simply change the date required, alternatively larger datasets to assess longer temporal trends can be downloaded via the same interface by stating the year required, i.e. "dev.hsl.fi/citybikes/od-trips-2021/2021-04.csv".

 *Docking locations*